whuang288alex/image_stitcher/README.md

 ![after_ransac](https://user-images.githubusercontent.com/91099638/209487085-63aeac3d-c9ef-4725-886b-9882f3f79df2.png)

 We then calculate the homogrphy between the images based on those SIFT matches, and use backward warping to stitch the images together.
-Note that in order to make the stiched image more natural, we use the MATLAB function "bwdist" to blend the images.
+Note that in order to make the stiched image more natural, we use the MATLAB function "bwdist" to blend the images smoothly.

 ![mountain_panorama](https://user-images.githubusercontent.com/91099638/209487099-2941a440-2084-4cf2-8ed9-54b320d33bb5.png)